 This is a 7-hour training designed to assist individual board members in understanding the full responsibility of policy development and oversight.
-Participants will receive seven (7) knowledge points in the CBM Program for attending this training session.
+Participants are eligible to receive seven (7) knowledge points in the CBM program by completing the CBM form after attending this training session.
+The link to access the form will be emailed to you and listed on our website.
+Note: all attendees must bring a copy of district policies, OR have individual access to policies via mobile device or computer.
+Districts should not plan on sharing a copy or access to policies during this training.

 “Boards set policy and administrators carry it out.”
 That is the first thing virtually every school board member learns about the responsibilities of the job.
 Setting constructive policy is a hallmark of school board effectiveness – and a crucial component of a school system’s success.
 To develop constructive policy, the school board must operate in a context that supports and vitalizes board decision-making.
 Policy is the voice of the school board; it speaks when the board is not convened and cannot address an issue directly.
 Consequently, policy adoption is one of the fundamental roles of school boards in today’s system for governing public education.
 School boards must establish the direction and organizational structure of their school district through the legislative act of adopting policies.